kshepherd/he-kupu-matapokere/README.md

 He Kupu Matapōkere: he raraunga o kupu matapōkere i te reo Māori, mō te 'fortune' taupānga.
 Kua rato ngā kupu i **Te Kupu o te Rā** pae tukutuku (https://kupu.maori.nz).

-He Kupu Matapōkere: a dataset of random words, with definitions and examples, in the Māori language to use with the "fortune" application.
+He Kupu Matapōkere: a dataset of random words, with definitions and examples, in the Māori language to use with the 'fortune' application.
 The content is created by and sourced from the **Te Kupu o te Rā** website (https://kupu.maori.nz)

+The simple idea behind this work is "see kupu matapōkere, with example usage, whenever you open a terminal/login".

 ## License